andreasabel/inCode/entry/introducing-the-hamilton-library.md

 ```

 (`withRows` is from *hmatrix*, which treats a list of vectors as a matrix with
-each vector as a row)
+each vector as a row, and `disp 5` from *hmatrix* pretty-prints our matrix with
+5 decimal places of precision)

     L 25 2
      1.0000   0.0000